 Energy advice from Green Dorset

 Energy used in the home accounts for around one-quarter of all energy used in the UK.
 The average Dorset home uses around 4000 kWh of electricity per year.
-With a few changes, 10-15% savings can be easily achieved.
+With a few changes you can easily achieve 10 to 15% savings.

-- thermostat - turn your thermostat down by 1°C could save you £60 a year!
+- thermostat - turning your thermostat down by 1°C could save you £60 a year!

 See more quick wins from the Energy Saving Trust.

 - doors and windows - draught-proof your doors and windows to keep the warmth in.
-You can download a manual for draught busting.
+Download a manual for draught busting

-- lights - replace old bulbs with LED bulbs.
-They come on quickly, have a good light and are cheap to run.
+- lights - replace your old bulbs with LED bulbs.
+They come on quickly, have a good light and are cheap to run

 - go renewable - switch to a green energy tariff